coldbox-modules/LaunchDarklySDK/README.md

 * `ip`
 * `secondary` -- The secondary key for a user.

 All other keys will be added as custom properties.
 Complex values will be serialized to JSON and added as an LDValue.
-You can include anythign you want here including the user's role, status, preferences, etc.  This data will be available in LaunchDarkly to create segments out of so you can target very specific groups of users such as "All admin users in Flordia with purchases in the last 6 months".
+You can include anything you want here including the user's role, status, preferences, etc.  This data will be available in LaunchDarkly to create segments out of so you can target very specific groups of users such as "All admin users in Florida with purchases in the last 6 months".

 ## Listening for flag changes

 One of the cool features of the Launchdarkly SDK is you can "push" out events to your web app instantly when you make changes to flags inside the LD web dashboard.
 There are two types of listeners you can register as a simple closure which will be run automatically when a flag updates.

 * `registerFlagChangeListener()` - This is a generic listener that will be fired any time any data changes on any flag for any user.
 It's up to you to pull the latest variations if you want to see what changed.
-You ust get the name of the flag that changed.
+You just get the name of the flag that changed.
 * `registerFlagValueChangeListener()` - This is a very specific listener that will tell you specifically when the flag variation value for a specific user changes.
 You will receive the old and the new value to your closure.

 ```js